 These products can be heavy, so look for something you’ll be able to push around without too much trouble.

 Like regular vacuum cleaners, wet vacs can be very noisy, so look for a quieter model if this bothers you.

 The capacity of a wet and dry vacuum cleaner is measured in litres.
 The larger the capacity, the less frequently you will need to empty it.
 However, a larger capacity will also mean the machine will be heavier.

-Read on for our reviews of the top 5 best wet and dry vacuum cleaners available in the UK in 2018.
+Read on for our reviews of the top 5 best wet and dry vacuum cleaners available in the UK.

 1. Numatic CVC370-2BL/BK Charles

 The Numatic CVC370-2BL/BK Charles is like the well known Henry vacuum cleaner, but can be used for both wet and dry cleaning.

 - Dimensions: 35.5 x 35.5 x 51 cm

 - Capacity: 15 litres (dry), 9 litres (wet)